bubblydoo/graphql-workers-subscriptions/README.md

 Subscriptions are stored inside D1.

 The D1 database has 4 columns:
+- id (websocket message id that will be matched with the client-side subscription, a string)
 - connectionId (a Durable Object id, a string)
 - subscription (the query the subscriber has requested, a JSON string)
 - topic (a string)